kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-1-install-and-run-kubestellar.md

 The next command relies on `kubectl` already being configured to manipulate the hosting cluster, which is indeed the state that `kind create cluster` leaves it in.

-The following commands will (a) download the kcp and **KubeStellar** executables into subdirectories of your current working directory and (b) deploy (i.e., start and configure) kcp and KubeStellar as workload in the hosting cluster.
+The following commands will (a) download **KubeStellar** and it's dependant executables into subdirectories of your current working directory and (b) deploy (i.e., start and configure) KubeStellar as workload in the hosting cluster.
 If you want to suppress the deployment part then add `--deploy false` to the first command's flags (e.g., after the specification of the KubeStellar version); for the deployment-only part, once the executable have been fetched, see the documentation for [the commands about deployment into a Kubernetes cluster](../../../Coding Milestones/PoC2023q1/commands/#deployment-into-a-kubernetes-cluster).

 ``` {.bash}
 bash <(curl -s {{ config.repo_raw_url }}/{{ config.ks_branch }}/bootstrap/bootstrap-kubestellar.sh) --kubestellar-version {{ config.ks_current_tag }} --external-endpoint hostname.favorite.my:{{ config.ks_kind_port_num }}